United States v. Washington: Opinion of the court

 After the District Court issued its ruling, both sides submitted appeals to the United States Court of Appeals for the Ninth Circuit.
 Washington argued that the district court had no power to invalidate state fishing regulations, but the tribes argued that "the state may not regulate their fishing activities at treaty locations for any reason."
 Writing for a majority of the court, Circuit Court Judge Herbert Choy affirmed Judge Boldt's opinion "in all respects" but clarified that Judge Boldt's "equitable apportionment" of harvestable fish did not apply to "fish caught by non-Washington citizens outside the state's jurisdiction."

-In his majority opinion, Judge Choy emphasized that states may not enact regulations that are "in conflict with treaties in force between the United States and the Indigenous nations."
-Consequently, he concluded that the treaties signed in the 1850s expressly preempted Washington's regulations and that non-Indigenous people had "only a limited right to fish at treaty places."
+In his majority opinion, Judge Choy emphasized that states may not enact regulations that are "in conflict with treaties in force between the United States and the Indian nations."
+Consequently, he concluded that the treaties signed in the 1850s expressly preempted Washington's regulations and that non-Indian people had "only a limited right to fish at treaty places."
 Judge Choy also emphasized that the tribes were "entitled to an equitable apportionment of the opportunity to fish in order to safeguard their federal treaty rights" and that the Ninth Circuit should grant the district court a "great amount of discretion as a court of equity" when apportioning rights to fisheries.
 He held that the district court's apportionment "was well within its discretion" but clarified that tribes were not entitled to compensation for "unanticipated heavy fishing" that occurred off Washington's coast.
 Judge Choy also clarified that the district court's equitable remedy should attempt to minimize hardships for white reef net fishermen.